timmandz/timmandz.github.io/index.md

 ![big32](big32.png)
 ![zoom32](zoom32.png)

-We should be noted that we tested our models against many different stocks, not just AAPL.
-This includes MSFT, GOOG, AMZN, META.
-For each stock, we retrained our model on data from only that particular stock.
-For all stocks, the convolutional network consistently performed the best (as finally evaluated on the test set).
+When retraining and testing our models against different stocks, not just AAPL, we found that our convolutional model consistently performed the best, regardless of which stock we used.

 ## Problems and Future Work